Effects of Cocaine

 What Can be Done for these Effects?

 When a person suffers continuing effects of cocaine use, an effective drug rehab program is the answer.
-By starting a residential, long term drug rehabilitation like the Narconon drug and alcohol recovery program, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.
+By starting a residential ,drug rehabilitation program like the Narconon drug and alcohol recovery program, a person has a chance to claim his or her life back, free from the negative effects of cocaine use.

 The Narconon cocaine abuse treatment starts right away by supporting a person in withdrawal with nutritional supplementation.
 This can help relieve the depression that may hit a cocaine user hard at this time.
 Drugs like cocaine burn up nutrients in the body, the depletion of which can contribute to this depression.
 With ample mineral supplementation, a person who is anxious or irritable can become calmer.